Murder At The Manchester Museum

 Published 21 December 2023

-However, when Abigail goes to the appointment at Flamand's office in the Louvre, she finds him dead with a knife in his chest.
+However, when Abigail goes to the appointment at his office in the Louvre, she finds Flamand dead with a knife in his chest.
 In a whirl of confusion and despite her pleas of innocence, Abigail is arrested.
 Determined to prove that she has been framed for Flamand's brutal murder, the Museum Detectives will delve far into the shadowy corners of the City of Light for the truth.

 The Museum Mysteries series